 Place 250g of the flour in a large bowl or on a work surface and make a well in the centre.
 Break the egg into it, add the salt and a little lukewarm at a time (in my situation 125ml was enough).
 Bring the dough together, kneading well and adding more flour or water as necessary.
 Cover the dough with a bowl or towel.
 You‟re aiming for soft dough.
 Let it rest 20 minutes.

-Boil the potatoes in salted water until tender, drain well then mash with the butter, parmesan, 50mls hot milk, salt, tbsp almonds and egg white.
+Boil the potatoes in salted water until tender, drain well then mash with the butter, Parmesan, hot milk, salt, 1 tablespoon almonds and egg white.
 Set aside.

-Strain the milk then bring it and the artichokes to the boil.
+Strain the almonds from the milk then bring it and the artichokes to the boil.
 Then either push the artichokes through a fine sieve back into the boiled milk or use an electric mixer to pulp the milk and artichokes together.
 Set aside to be heated later.

 On a floured work surface, roll the dough out thinly (1/8” or about 3mm) cut with a 2-inch (5 cm) round or glass.
 Spoon a portion (teaspoon will be the best) of the filling into the middle of each circle.
 Fold dough in half and pinch edges together (with fingers or use the back of a fork).
 Gather scraps, re-roll and fill.
 Repeat with remaining dough.